kcboggs/Code-201-/class-03.md

 - if...else statements allow you to run one set of code if a condition is true, and another if it is false.
 - Switch statements allow you to compare a value against possible outcomes (and also provides a default option if none match).
-- Data types can be coered from one type to another.
+- Data types can be coerced from one type to another.
 - All values evaluate to either truthy or falsy.
-- There are three types of loops and each repeats a set of statments:
+- There are three types of loops and each repeats a set of statements:
 1. for
 2. while
 3. do...while